Introduction to Corporate Governance

 Promotion of corporate culture

-The Company actively promotes integrity in its dealings with internal employees, candidates / workers, shareholders, clients and suppliers and the authorities of the countries in which our operating subsidiaries operate.
+The Company actively promotes integrity in its dealings with our employees, candidates/temporary workers, shareholders, clients and suppliers, and the authorities of the countries in which our subsidiaries operate.
 The Board recognises that the reputations of our Group companies are valuable assets gained over a long period and must be protected.
-The Group has Codes of Conduct, including those for dealing with gifts, hospitality, corruption, fraud and inside information.
-The Board requires that all Group companies and employees adhere to the Empresaria Code of Conduct.
+The Group has a number of policies, including those for dealing with bribery, gifts, hospitality, corruption, fraud, tax evasion, modern slavery and inside information.
+The Board requires that all Group companies and employees adhere to the Empresaria .
+Code of Conduct.

-All staff must comply with the laws and regulations of the countries in which they operate and those responsible for the management of each operating subsidiary confirm their compliance to the Board annually.
-The Group's whistleblowing policy is publicised to internal employees and the Company's senior management visit each operating subsidiary on a regular basis, giving internal employees an opportunity to ask questions of and provide feedback directly to the Board.
+All employees must comply with the laws and regulations of the countries in which they operate and those responsible for the management of each operating subsidiary confirm to the Board annually their compliance with these and with the Group’s policies and Code of Conduct.
+The Group’s whistleblowing policy is publicised to all employees and an established anonymous whistleblowing system is in place.
+There are a number of methods by which employees may ask questions of and provide feedback directly to members of the Company’s senior management and the Board.

 Our operating subsidiaries are required to ensure that advertising and public communications avoid untruths or overstatements.
 They are also expected to build relationships with suppliers based on mutual trust and endeavour to pay suppliers on time and in accordance with agreed terms of business.